randlabs/solidity-challenge/README.md

 ### Requirements

-- You can use any library like truffle to develop this challenge.
+- Design and code a contract for Sport Gambling app, take all the assumptions you need to move forward.
+You can use any library like truffle to develop this challenge.
 - Write tests.
 Make sure that all your code is tested properly.
 - Create a script in Javascript to interact with the contract, prefereable implement it using _ethers.js_.